Tariff Watch

 From 2024 · ongoing

-Category A moves to quarterly, sales-based pricing
+Category A under reform towards quarterly, sales-based pricing

 Direction of travel